jessicarush/python-notes/deployment.md

 ## Installing Base Dependencies

-At the time of this writing, Digital Ocean's Ubuntu 16.04 comes with Python 3.5.
+Digital Ocean's Ubuntu 16.04 comes with Python 3.5.
 If you want to upgrade try this (untested!):
 ```
 $ sudo add-apt-repository ppa:jonathonf/python-3.6
 $ sudo apt-get update
 $ sudo apt-get install python3.6
 ```

+**Note as of 2019, Digital Ocean's default Ubuntu is 18.04 and this comes with Python 3.6.7 pre-intalled.**

 Otherwise, consider the following:
 ```